wp-plugins/goodreviews/readme.txt

 2. A look at the plugin in action

 == Changelog ==

+= 1.1.2 =
+* Fixed a default stylesheet bug that could cause links sitewide to display as HTML color #660.

 = 1.1.1 =
 * Fixed a stylesheet loading bug.